 For your spring wedding ensemble, anything goes.
 Vintage inspired dresses, tea-length gowns and boho designs are all perfect.
 Accessorise your gown with colourful jewellery (I love the coloured range from Glitzy Secrets) and finish with a natural look for your hair and makeup.

 Spring bridesmaids look amazing in mix and match dresses and this is the perfect way to bring a relaxed yet colourful look to your wedding.
 You could add in patterned fabrics or opt for styles and shades that suit your maids.
-Depending on the weather forecast, bright umbrellas might be useful accessories and again, colorful jewellery is a must.
+Depending on the weather forecast, bright umbrellas might be useful accessories and again, colourful jewellery is a must.
 Take a peek at Glitzy Secrets' purple wedding earrings or yellow pendants for a real pop of colour.

 Your groom and the guys can also embrace colour for spring weddings.
 Cute coloured bow ties are lots of fun or, if your groom is feeling brave, a coloured suit is a fab spring statement.
 A big blowsy floral buttonhole is a great finishing touch.